Engazzani/Engazzani/README.md

-- 👋 Hi, I’m Ahmed Azzani
+- 👋 Hi, I’m Ahmed Alazzani
-- 👀 I’m interested in AI,IoT and Automation
+- 👀 I’m interested in AI,IoT, Roboitcs and Automation
 - 🌱 I’m always learning new things
 - 💞️ I’m looking to collaborate on AI, AIoT, Automation
 - 📫 How to reach me .. https://www.linkedin.com/in/azzani